Mir Jafar Baghirov

-Mir Jafar Abbas oghlu Baghirov (Мир Ҹәфәр Аббас оғлу Бағыров, Мир Джафар Аббасович Багиров; 17 September 1896 – 7 May 1956) was the communist leader of the Azerbaijan SSR from 1932 to 1953, under the Soviet leadership of Joseph Stalin.
+Mir Jafar Abbas oghlu Baghirov (Мир Ҹәфәр Аббас оғлу Бағыров, Мир Джафар Аббасович Багиров; 17 September 1896 – 7 May 1956) was the communist leader of the Azerbaijan SSR from 1933 to 1953, under the Soviet leadership of Joseph Stalin.

 Early life

 Born in Quba of Baku Governorate in 1896, Baghirov studied pedagogy in Petrovsk.

-During 1915–1917, M J. Baghirov worked as a school teacher in a village in Khudat.
+From 1915 to 1917, M J. Baghirov worked as a school teacher in a village in Khudat.
 He joined the Bolsheviks in March 1917 and was elected deputy chairman of the Quba revolutionary committee.
-During 1918 - 1921, he participated in the October Revolution and Russian Civil War in ranks of a commander of regiment, military commissar of Azerbaijani division, advisor of the Caucasus corps of the Russian military command, and the head of revolutionary tribunal of Azerbaijani division.
-After the Soviet takeover of Azerbaijan, Baghirov was appointed the Chairman of the Revolutionary Committee of Karabakh region of Azerbaijan.
+From 1918 to 1921, he participated in the October Revolution and the Russian Civil War as commander of a regiment, military commissar of the Azerbaijani division, advisor to the Caucasus corps of the Russian military command, and the head of the revolutionary tribunal of the Azerbaijani division.
+After the Soviet takeover of Azerbaijan, Baghirov was appointed Chairman of the Revolutionary Committee of the Karabakh region of Azerbaijan.
 It was reported that Baghirov worked also for the Azerbaijan Democratic Republic's police.
-In February 1921, he joined Cheka, later renamed the Ogpu.
-In 1927–29, he served as the director of Department for Water Distribution of Transcaucasia.
-In December 1929 to August 1930, Baghirov was the head of state security services in Azerbaijan.
+In February 1921, he joined the Cheka, the Soviet secret police, later renamed the OGPU.
+In 1927–29, he served as the director of the Department for Water Distribution of the Transcaucasia SFSR.
+From December 1929 to August 1930, Baghirov was the head of the state security services in Azerbaijan.

 Relationship with Beria

-In 1921, one of Baghirov's subordinates in Cheka was the young Lavrentiy Beria, whose career he sponsored.
-Beria repaid him when he was appointed overlord of the three Transcaucasian republics (Azerbaijan, Armenia and Georgia) in 1932, first by arranging for Baghirov to be appointed the 'responsible instructor' of the Central Committee of the Communist Party of the Soviet Union in Azerbaijan, and then the boss of the Azerbaijan communist party.
+In 1921, one of Baghirov's subordinates in the Cheka was the young Lavrentiy Beria, whose career he sponsored.
+Beria repaid him when he was appointed overlord of the three Transcaucasian republics (Azerbaijan, Armenia and Georgia) in 1932, first by arranging for Baghirov to be appointed the "responsible instructor" of the Central Committee of the Communist Party of the Soviet Union in Azerbaijan, and then the boss of the Azerbaijan communist party.
 According to Beria's son, Sergo:

-First Secretary of Communist Party
+First Secretary of the Communist Party

 Baghirov was the first secretary of the Central Committee of the Azerbaijan Communist Party from December 1933 to April 1953.
-He was the only regional party boss apart from Andrei Zhdanov in Leningrad to remain in office throughout the Great Purge, during which more than 10,000 people in Azerbaijan were shot on a charge of plotting to assassinate Baghirov.
-In October 1937, he was raised to full membership of the Central Committee of the Communist Party of the Soviet Union after a clutch of incumbents had been denounced as 'enemies of the people'.
+He was the only regional party boss apart from Andrei Zhdanov in Leningrad to remain in office throughout the Great Purge, during which more than 10,000 people in Azerbaijan were shot on charges of plotting to assassinate Baghirov.
+In October 1937, he was raised to full membership of the Central Committee of the Communist Party of the Soviet Union after a clutch of incumbents had been denounced as "enemies of the people".

-On 7 March 1953, just after the death of Joseph Stalin, Baghirov was appointed a candidate member of the Praesidium (Politburo) of the Central Committee, which means that he was officially the most senior communist official based in any of the smaller Soviet republics outside Russia.
+On 7 March 1953, just after the death of Joseph Stalin, Baghirov was appointed a candidate member of the Presidium (Politburo) of the Central Committee, which meant that he was officially the most senior communist official based in any of the smaller Soviet republics outside Russia.
 On 21 April, he transferred himself to the post of chairman of the Council of Ministers of the Azerbaijan SSR, but on 19 July was sacked, in the wake of the arrest of Beria.